se1-1314/xiast-docs/management/configuration/SCMP.md

 ### Branches
 There will always be one central branch: the **master** branch.
 This branch is the actual "master copy" of our project and should contain preferably only working code.
+No commits will be pushed directly to the `master` branch.

-Whenever a team member wants to implement changes, he must first branch the master branch into a new one and commit all his changes to the newly created branch.
+Whenever a team member wants to implement changes, he must first create a new branch from the current HEAD of the `master` branch.
-This branch, which is created locally, needs to be published to GitHub.
-This doesn't only make it easier to track changes on the branch, but also makes it easier to transfer the work to someone else.

-Because some issues have a really small workload and can be solved in a single commit, it's possible to solve multiple issues on one single branch instead of creating a branch for every issue.

-To keep things uniform, branch names must be in lower case only and use dashes instead of spaces.
+The member can then push new commits to the newly created local branch.
+Branch names must be kept descriptive, but not too long, and when possible only one problem, bug, requirement, or other must be dealt with in a branch.

 ### Merging
-After the work has been done and the issue is implemented, the working branch needs to be merged into the `master` branch.
-It is mainly the team member's responsibility to avoid merge conflicts!

-Conflicts can be avoided more easily by periodically pulling and merging the `master` branch into the working branch, and not vice versa.
-By doing this regulary, conflicts that will occur will be smaller than they would be if we didn't merge at all.

-If and only if all work is done and the working branch is conflict free and the head of the branch is pushed to GitHub, steps can be taken to merge the working branch into the `master` branch.
+When a feature is completed, a bug is fixed or something else, and after testing, a branch is ready to be merged into the `master` branch.
-This is done by making a **pull request**.
+The standard procedure for this is to first fetch or pull changes from the remote (GitHub) repository, merge the `master` branch into the local branch, publish the branch to GitHub and create a pull request (see below).

+Merging other branches into one's own branch can be done without making a pull request first, but merging into the `master` branch without a pull request is not done.
+To avoid merge conflicts or broken code however, it is advised to regularly fetch and merge the master into one's own branch.
+It is also possible to publish a branch to GitHub, allowing other people to access your branch or merge changes from your branch into their own branch.

 ### Pull request
+After code is tested and deemed working, a developer can create a **pull request** for hisworking branch.
 When making a pull request, select the `master` branch as the base branch and the working branch as the compare branch.
 If the branch that is being merged closes one or more issues, they should be referenced in the description.
-If done correctly, like described in [this guide](https://help.github.com/articles/closing-issues-via-commit-messages), the issues can be automatically closed when the pull request gets accepted.
+If done correctly, as described in the following [guide](https://help.github.com/articles/closing-issues-via-commit-messages), the issues can be automatically closed when the pull request gets accepted.

 After making the pull request, it is the (backup) implementation manager's responsibility to accept or deny the request.
 The first step is to review the code by testing it locally to see if it actually works.